helloukey/myCafe/README.md

 * Run the `node app` or `nodemon app` command to start the server.

-* Remove `secure: true` from the cookie parser options object located inside the `controllers/myController.js` file. <br/>**Note**: This will allow you to store cookies in development mode.
+* Remove `secure: true` from the cookie parser options object located inside the `controllers/myController.js` file.  **Note**: This will allow you to store cookies in development mode.
 In production mode, make sure to add `secure: true` again.

 * Finally, Preview this project locally by visiting the URL: `localhost:<PORT number>`
 ## Feedback